josefadamcik/josefadamcik.cz/_posts/2022-06-09-starforged-valentin-session-7.md

 Ask oracle, name: Lyra outpost
-Another inner first look: Esoteric writing or symbols That's funny, so the first one I rolled was descriptor/focus and we got basically the same as above.
+Another inner first look: Esoteric writing or symbols (Interesting.
+The first one I rolled was descriptor/focus and we got basically the same as above which is from directly from the derelict table.)

-[UNDERTAKE AN EXPEDITION +wits]
-[Weak Hit: 3 + 2 + 0 = 5 vs 9 | 4]
-[Mark Progress: Expedition through derelict] ] ■■□□□□□□□□ Suffer or peril.
+[Undertake an expedition +wits= 5 vs 9|4: weak hit] [Mark Progress: Expedition through derelict] ■■□□□□□□□□ Suffer or peril?
 Waypoint: Area corridor, feature: a corpse.
 Peril: Path is trapped</aside>

-With flashlights turned on we entered a corridor behind the door.
-It appears it acted also as an airlock and decontamination chamber.
+With flash-lights turned on we enter a corridor behind the door.
+It seems it acted also as an airlock and decontamination chamber.
 The walls are covered in strange symbols.
-Doesn't look light to any alphabet, more like some kind of esoteric symbol.
+Doesn't look like any known alphabet rather like some kind of esoteric symbols.
 There is a body lying in front of the door on the other end of the corridor.
 The body is in a VAC suit but the helmet and gloves are missing.
 The eyes are wide open, hair burnt.

 "It seems like they died when trying to open the door," says Kayla as she points her light at a control panel next to the door.